htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   jobs to only include jobs with cluster IDs greater than or equal to the provided cluster ID.
   :jira:`2046`

-- Somewhat improved the performance of the _DEBUG flag D_FDS.
-But please don't use this unless absolutely needed.
-  :jira:`2050`

 - The Access Point can now be told to use a non-standard ssh port when sending jobs to a remote scheduling system (such as Slurm).